-Coal ash can take many forms, including solid particles, liquid slurry, or gas.
-Coal ash is often disposed of in large ponds enclosed by earthen dams, which can be a potential hazard if the material is not homogenous, or the confining dam fails.
 As one might expect, coal waste sites are highly regulated by the U.S. Environmental Protection Agency (EPA) and require investigation to evaluate the overall site’s stability and failure risk.
-By understanding the composition and strength of coal ash and confining structures, geotechnical engineers can make informed decisions and predictions based on collected site data, such as how sediment may behave during an earthquake or severe weather event and what risk mitigation efforts should be implemented preventing catastrophic damage.
+By understanding the composition and strength of coal ash and confining structures, geotechnical engineers can make informed decisions and predictions based on collected site data, such as how sediment may behave during an earthquake or severe weather event and what risk mitigation efforts should be implemented to prevent catastrophic damage.

-CPT site characterization allows engineers to measure high resolution sediment characteristics safely and efficiently with minimal disruption to subsurface material.
-Measuring sediment properties in-situ, or “in the original place,” is important as it gives engineers the most accurate assessment of what is deposited at specific depths.
-Other, more invasive testing methods may disrupt the soil enough that the collected samples are not an accurate reflection of the in-situ sediment conditions.
+CPT site characterization allows engineers to measure high-resolution sediment characteristics safely and efficiently with minimal disruption to subsurface material.
+Measuring sediment properties in situ, or “in the original place,” is important as it gives engineers the most accurate assessment of what is deposited at specific depths.
+Other, more invasive testing methods may disrupt the soil enough that the collected samples do not accurately reflect the in-situ sediment conditions.

-As former CPT providers, Vertek builds systems that provide the reliability and ease of use we would want and demand from a system.
-With less than a day of training, we can have you up and running.
+As a former CPT provider, Vertek builds systems that provide the reliability and ease of use we want and demand from a system.
+We can have you up and running with less than a day of training.
 Contact Team Vertek to discuss your needs and our solutions.